4ppleSA0CE/7-DOF-Arm/README.md

 | Inverse dynamics `τ` | 1.5 × 10⁻¹³ N·m |
 | IK round trip | 99.6% success, 0.045 ms median |

-Quantities with no external oracle are pinned against an independent
+Some quantities have no external oracle.
+Tests check these quantities against an independent construction:

-construction: the body Jacobian against a 5-point numerical derivative, the space Jacobian against the left-accumulated screw form, the Coriolis matrix against the Newton-Euler recursion.
+- the body Jacobian against a 5-point numerical derivative
+- the space Jacobian against the left-accumulated screw form
+- the Coriolis matrix against the Newton-Euler recursion

 ### Motion quality